Meaningful lifestyle activities

 Browse evidence themes

 As the Australian population continues to increase in age, supporting older adults to live meaningful and fulfilling lives for as long as possible has become a priority.
-The Knowledge and Implementation Hub has created short easy-to-read summaries of the research evidence about meaningful lifestyle activities in aged care.
+The Knowledge and Implementation Hub team has created short easy-to-read summaries of the research evidence about meaningful lifestyle activities in aged care.

 Connect to PubMed evidence